 New autonomous boats and a “wheel” that intercepts drifting waste clean up the water surfaces.

-Marine litter is a growing concern forcing innovators to sharpen their wits by designing autonomous boats capable of eating whatever they find on the water.
+Marine debris is a growing concern that's forcing innovators to flex their wits, designing autonomous boats capable of eating anything they find on the water.
 The latest development comes from the Danish company RanMarine Technology.
-The company has created an acquadrone called WasteShark which literally sucks waste out of the water like a Roomba (including the fact that it recharges itself), cleaning up to 200 liters of garbage in a single run.
+The company has created an acquadrone called WasteShark which literally sucks waste out of the water like a Roomba (including the fact that it recharges itself), cleaning up to 200 liters of rubbish in a single run.

 Autonomous ships that eat waste